-Thanks to the epoch-making work of Michael Wolff31 on logic, we can now know that the progress achieved by Frege's function-theoretical logic actually looked much greater than it really was, as the Nestroy-motto of Philosophical Investigations says.
+Thanks to the epoch-making work of Michael Wolff32 on logic, we can now know that the progress achieved by Frege's function-theoretical logic actually looked much greater than it really was, as the Nestroy-motto of Philosophical Investigations says.

-First32, Frege's claim to replace syllogistics as the proper science of general formal logic was unfounded.
+First33, Frege's claim to replace syllogistics as the proper science of general formal logic was unfounded.
 The truth-functional logical relations presuppose non-truth-functional ones by means of which they can be defined, but not vice versa.
 Moreover, Frege's and Russell's logics were not in fact purely formal.
 The use of truth-functional links entails that the validity of the proposition of the excluded middle and the validity of the principle of arbitrary sufficient justification (enshrined in the truth table for the material implication, which is supposed to be true even if the if-proposition is false) are tacitly presupposed.
 It further entails that the validity of the syllogistic principle of qualitative existential presupposition is suspended, and is assumed instead that from the negation of any statement (universal, particular or singular) it follows that there is something (to which the predicate of the negated statement does not apply) - and this regardless of what is spoken of in the negated statement.
-The use of quantifiers and individual constants in connection with truth-functional logical connections presupposes: there are those objects to which individual constants (or bound individual variables) refer.33 That is, quite independently of explicit metaphysical inferences or embeddings: Function-theoretical logic makes ontological, substantive presuppositions and is therefore not purely formal.
+The use of quantifiers and individual constants in connection with truth-functional logical connections presupposes: there are those objects to which individual constants (or bound individual variables) refer.34 That is, quite independently of explicit metaphysical inferences or embeddings: Function-theoretical

-31 Michael Wolff: Abhandlung über die Prinzipien der Logik, 2nd improved and extended edition, Frankfurt a.M., 2009 (1st. ed.
+32 Michael Wolff: Abhandlung über die Prinzipien der Logik, 2nd improved and extended edition, Frankfurt a.M., 2009 (1st. ed.
 2004).
 And: Einführung in die Logik, Munich 2006.

-32 I have adopted here Wolff's own summary at the end of § 35 of the treatise.
+33 I have adopted here Wolff's own summary at the end of § 35 of the treatise.
 (150 sqq.)